monika-mak/AI-Heroes-PP4/README.md

 - As a user, I want to see tools in paginated format so that I don’t have to scroll through a long list of tools.
 - As a visitor, I want to receive feedback (success/error messages) after completing actions so that I understand the outcome of my interaction.
 - As a visitor, I want to access an error page with an option to navigate back to the homepage.
-- As a visitor, I want to see social media links to follow and contact the project online.
+- As a visitor, I want to see social media links to follow the project and its author online.

 ### EPIC | Content Management
 - As an admin, I want to create, read, update, and delete posts so that I can easily manage my page content.